PatrickRNG/RankMyApp_challenge/README.md

 4. Go to http://localhost:3001/

 ## Configurations
 Create a ".env" file in the root of the /server folder.
 Inside set the below env variables.
-(For testing purposes there is already a .env.example in this repository, just copy it).
+(For testing purposes there is already a .env.example in this repository (server folder), just copy it).

 **The environment variables**
 1. PORT -> Port for the web server